guillaumepotier/Garlic.js/README.md

 * Work on an alternative to localStorage for non compatible browsers
 * Work on cases where server put content in text fields, let the user choose bw server or localStorage version
 * Add tests
+* Improve compatibility
-* And much more..
+* And much more, for fun!

 #Licence

-MIT
+MIT - See LICENCE.md